nninjn/VeRe/README.md

 # VeRe: Verification Guided Synthesis for Repairing Deep Neural Networks

-This repository contains full experimental resultss for the paper  ICSE 2024.
+This repository contains full experimental results for the paper  ICSE 2024.

 ## Prerequisites
 We provide a docker image for Linux that has already been initialized with all dependencies, which contains all models and datasets.